 As we experience the world around us through listening, speaking, reading, and writing, our vocabulary expands and becomes more diverse.
-Through that process, we enhance our ability to understand what we read, what we hear, and in turn how we convey our thoughts and ideas.
-The more experiences we have, this expansion will continue to occur throughout our lifetime.
+Through that process, we enhance our ability to understand what we read, what we hear, and in turn, how we convey our thoughts and ideas.
+The more experiences we have, the more our vocabulary expands throughout our lifetime.

-Research indicates that teaching students to memorize definitions of words is antiquated and not effective.
-One of the challenges educators face when there are so many vocabulary words that students need to learn is how to decide what vocabulary words require explicit instruction and which words students will acquire indirectly through oral and written language.
+Research indicates that teaching students to memorize definitions of words is antiquated and ineffective.
+When there are so many vocabulary words that students need to learn, one of the challenges educators face is deciding what vocabulary words require explicit instruction and which words students will acquire indirectly through oral and written language.

-According to the National Reading Panel (2000), vocabulary should be incorporated into reading instruction through both indirect and direct instruction.
-Students will benefit from learning diverse vocabulary strategies that can be applied in every content area that instruction is provided.
+According to the National Reading Panel (2000), vocabulary should be incorporated into reading instruction through both indirect/incidental and direct/intentional instruction.
+Instead of the memorization drills of the past, students can benefit from learning diverse vocabulary strategies that can be applied in every content area that instruction is provided.

 Incidental Vocabulary Learning occurs at home and school when children are engaged in conversation, when they read on their own, or when someone is reading to them.
-Reading to children allows parents and teachers to discuss the meaning of words both in isolation and contextually.
+Reading to children allows parents and teachers to discuss the meaning of words’ meaning in isolation and contextually.

-Intentional Vocabulary Learning is acquired through explicit, direct instruction of vocabulary.
+Intentional Vocabulary Learning is acquired through explicit, direct instruction of vocabulary strategies.
 The components of Intentional Vocabulary Learning are: